ajs17/ajsmith/content/portfolio/index.md

 Along with Watkins Glen International, the Finger Lakes Beer Trail helped organize and sponsor the first three years of the Finger Lakes Craft Beer Festival.
 The Finger Lakes Beer Trail won the 2011 Tompkins County Signs of Sustainability Award.

-My main responsibilities included print, broadcast (TV and radio) and online marketing including print and digital graphic design and copy, event planning, promotion, and management as well as coding and bookkeeping.
+My main responsibilities included print, broadcast (TV and radio) and online marketing including print and digital graphic design and copy, event/program planning, promotion, and management as well as coding and bookkeeping.

 ### Web site